-Serial communications between the printer and the host computer can be set by:
+Serial communications between the printer and the host computer can be set using one of these methods:

-- Autobaud synchronization - Programming using the ZPL ^SC Command on page 35 - Programming using the EPL Y Command on page 36 - Resetting the Default Serial Port Parameters on page 36
+- Autobaud synchronization.
+See Autobaud on page 35. - Programming using the ZPL ^SC Command on page 35. - Programming using the EPL Y Command on page 35. - Resetting the Default Serial Port Parameters on page 35.